rlguy/Blender-FLIP-Fluids/README.md

 A closed beta testing phase involving over 250 testers ran from February 13th to April 28th (2018).
 The project is no longer in beta.
 You may access old beta material here: [FLIP Fluids Beta Information](../../wiki/FLIP-Fluids-Beta-Information-and-Resources).
 Some beta resources may no longer available.

-**Why is the repository called Blender-FLIP-Fluids-Beta if it's not in beta?** We will not be changing the repository name so that we don't break links for the many pages that link to us.

 ## Key Features

 <table>